attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_ruby/README.md

     $ nohup ruby app.rb &

+There is a Windows script (run.cmd) and unix shell script (run.sh) that will start both servers.

-The application is now running on http://localhost:4567/
+The application will run on http://localhost:4567/ and https://localhost:4568 by default.

-To change the port number pass a different port as the first argument:
+To change the port numbers pass the desired port as a command line parameter:

-    $ ruby app.rb 8080
+    $ ruby app.rb 80
+    $ ruby listener.rb 443

 Stopping the server